robang74/redfishos/README.md

 + Refactoring SailFish OS 4.5.0.21 while it is running on a Sony Xperia 10 II smartphone.
 ```

-Support for other smartphones like Sony Xperia 10 III or IV, Gigaset GS5 and its variants in particular the Volla and the Rephone ones, could be added as far as concrete support and mainteners will be available.

 > :warning: **Warning**
 >
-> this project is **NOT** related to this one: [RedFishOS by Richard Guerci](https://redfish.github.io/redfish-os/).
+> despite the same name this project is **NOT** related to this one: [RedFishOS by Richard Guerci](https://redfish.github.io/redfish-os/).

+Support for other smartphones like Sony Xperia 10 III or IV, Gigaset GS5 and its variants in particular the Rephone, can be added as far as concrete support will be specifically received.
+While the support for open hardware platforms like Pine64 or Librem smartphones can be added depending on the availability of developers and maintainers.

 ---